mantidproject/mantid/dev-docs/source/BatchWidget/API/JobTreeView.rst

 ^^^^^^^^^

-Is is possible to make the JobTreeView only show a subset of the nodes in the tree based on an arbitrary predicate over row locations which can of course be translated to their corresponding node in the MVP model or their corresponding cells from the view.
+Is is possible to make the JobTreeView only show a subset of the nodes in the tree based on an arbitrary predicate over row locations.
+These can be translated to their corresponding node in the MVP model or their corresponding cells from the view.

 The header :code:`RowPredicate.h` defines the interface which must be implemented by implementations